highcharts/node-export-server/README.md

 ## Note About Version And Help Information

 Typing `highcharts-export-server --v` will display information about the current version of the Export Server, and `highcharts-export-server --h` will display information about available CLI options.

+## Note About Paths

+All path-related options (such as those for loading additional resources and logic) can be either relative or absolute.
+If they are relative, they will be resolved based on the current working directory (the directory from which the Node.js process was started).
+This is especially important to remember when running a custom script in your application that imports the `highcharts-export-server` npm package and uses provided exporting API functions.

 ## Note About Deprecated Options